UCF/AAWP-Newsroom-provost/README.md

 # Provost Newsroom

-A responsive new theme for the provost office
+A responsive news theme for the provost office

 ## Documentation
 This theme requires Advance Custom Fields Pro to activate.

 ##Updates

+### 1.3003
+-fixed header issue on mobile
+-added ids for categories on the Homepage
+-add search feature with the ability to sort by category and academic unit -fixed accessibility and seo
+-added spacing between tags on post

 ###1.3
 -fixed issues with the header